RamyChams09/TRMIOT/Documentation/backendDoc.md

     4. Retrieve room occupancy

     The API Gateway calls the Lambda Function TRM_getOccupancy.
-The function retrieves the stored sensor reading from the S3 bucket, processes the data into an array ready for plotting and returns it in a response.
+The function retrieves the stored sensor data reading from the S3 bucket, processes the data into an array ready for plotting and returns it in a response.